magnetoid/wpsafemode/README.md

 ## ⚠️ Important Notes

-- This tool is still in beta/experimental phase
+- This tool is production-ready but always test in development first
 - **Always test in a development environment first**
 - **Always backup your site before making changes**
 - **Change default login credentials immediately after installation**
+- **PHP 8.0+ Recommended** - Full compatibility with PHP 8.1+
+- **Code Quality** - Follows PSR standards with strict type hints
 - Please do not remove branding or links
 - For support, visit [http://wpsafemode.com/](http://wpsafemode.com/)